redpesk-core/sec-lsm-manager/QA/SEC-LSM-MGR.HTC.md

 2. Enter `sec-lsm-manager 1`
 3. Check it returns `done 1`
 4. Enter `turlututu`
-5. Check that the connection is closed and that socat gives up Before closing, the SEC-LSM-MANAGER can report `error invalid`
+5. Check that the connection is closed and that socat gives up; before closing, the SEC-LSM-MANAGER can report `error invalid`

 ### Error state